yenhsunlin/dukes/README.md

 ## Introduction

-`doom` is a package for evaluating the diffuse signature of dark matter boosted in the early Universe due to supernova neutrinos based on `arXiv:`.
+`doom` is a package for evaluating the diffuse signature of dark matter boosted in the early Universe due to supernova neutrinos based on `arXiv:20xx.xxxx`.

 ### Installation